 TRAVEL TIPS + ITINERARY PLANNING

 I used to do this now and then.
 Here’s what I learned: I’m terrible at spreadsheets as I’m way too long-winded for them.
-I’m also, for better or worse, a perennially plan-averse kind of gal.
-(There are loads of lovely people who will plan your Italy trip better than I would!)
-If you ask for help in that realm, I’ll probably politely decline (unless my parents – bless their hearts! – have sneakily looped me in on an email thread or something).
-If you’re just looking for a local take on what to eat, drink, see and do in Florence, this episode of the “Where to Go” podcast that I recorded with the delightful James and Lucy of DK Eyewitness is jam-packed with specific tips to get you started.
+(There are loads of lovely people who will plan your Italy trip better than I would!).
+If you ask for help in that realm, I’ll politely decline.
+If you’re just looking for a local take on what to eat, drink, see and do in Florence, this episode of the “Where to Go” podcast that I recorded with the delightful James and Lucy of DK Eyewitness is jam-packed with specific tips to get you started, as is Laura Itzkowitz’s recent guide to Florence in Travel + Leisure, in which I’m quoted as a local expert.